If you work in healthcare or you manage a healthcare company, you probably know how important communication is, as well as security and compliance.

 Example: Healthcare providers can easily connect with external laboratories and pharmacies to coordinate care, verify prescriptions, and share test results promptly.

-What Pain Point this solves: Reliance on internet connectivity
+What pain point does this solve?
+Reliance on internet connectivity

 2. Cost efficiency and savings